MrBluffz/esx_shops/README.md

 **ShopType has to be either 'shop' or 'crafting'**

-**If you want your new shop/crafting table to require a job, then make sure you have you have your jobs surrounded with {}, even if it's only 1 job.
-Multiple jobs are acceptable, as many as you would like.
-If you do NOT want a job requirement, then delete the entire ReqJob line from the config.**
+**If you want your new shop/crafting table to require a job

+Make sure you have you have your jobs surrounded with {}, even if it's only 1 job. ex. {'police'}, or {'police', 'ambulance', 'lawyer'}.

+You can have as many jobs as you want within the ReqJobs { }.
+If you do **NOT** want a job requirement, then delete the entire ReqJob line from the config.

+See below additional photo on making sure your crafting table comes up.

 ### Instructions